Missouri Developmental Disabilities Council Employment Initiatives

 Employment Links & Resources:

-The Career Planning Guide: A Guide for Career Discovery (PDF) A workbook specifically designed to assist job seekers in figuring out what they want to do, what skills they have and how best to find the job they are interested in.
+Career Discovery Guide A workbook specifically designed to assist job seekers in figuring out what they want to do, what skills they have and how best to find the job they are interested in.
 The guide will take a job seeker and their support team through the career planning process by providing information they can use during the career planning sessions.
 It should be noted that since each person in unique that each planning session will be unique as well.
 The guide is simply a framework to allow the job seeker to create a vision and a plan to achieve a career that makes sense to them.
 It is less about the forms and more about generating ideas, clear action steps and moving the person closer to their career goals.

 Real Lives, Real Jobs: Stories of Successful Employment of Individuals with Developmental Disabilities